Mindware opens new training centre in Dubai

 Mostafa Kabel, Solutions Director, Mindware comments: "In the landscape of technological evolution, our commitment at Mindware is not just to keep pace, but to lead the way in empowering our partners and clients.
 Through our new training centre, we are not just offering education, but are crafting a future where knowledge becomes the cornerstone of progress.
 Our vision is to shape a tomorrow where individuals are informed, skilled, and ready to embrace the challenges and opportunities of the digital age."

-The centre hosts over 15 professional instructors, each certified and specialised in supporting multiple vendors, ensuring a wide array of up-to-date training programmes for clients.
-Training programmes vary in length, tailored to the complexity and requirements of each vendor solution.
-This flexibility includes online, on-premises and customised training options to best suit learner needs.
+The centre hosts over 15 professional instructors, each certified and specialized in supporting multiple vendors, ensuring a wide array of up-to-date training programs for clients.
+Training programs vary in length, tailored to the complexity and requirements of each vendor solution.
+This flexibility includes online, on-premises, and customized training options to best suit learner needs.